-Those who are licensed, registered or certified to provide mental health counselling/therapy in a particular jurisdiction including regulated professionals (example: registered or certified psychologist, licensed physician, registered social worker, registered nurse, etc.) in good standing.
+Those who are licensed, registered or certified to provide mental health counselling/therapy in a particular jurisdiction including regulated professionals (example: registered psychotherapist. registered or certified psychologist, licensed physician, registered social worker, registered nurse, etc.) in good standing.
 Or students in the field of mental health counselling therapy (including students in the regulated professions) in good standing.
-Holds current legal liability insurance for practice (or student insurance) in their practice jurisdictions.

 How Will I Learn It?